 Copyright Advantage Speaker® 2016

 Advantage Speaker® media coaching sessions are all about you.
 Personalized and tailored to fit your needs, they are designed to address your unique objectives and goals.
-There are, however, some common tips in the commentator´s toolbox.
+There are, however, some common tips in a commentator´s toolbox.

 1. Preparation Prevents Panic.
 Conquer fear with facts.
 Knowledge is power.
 The more you can cite, describe, and explain, the more comfortable you will be.
 However, because media calls can be last minute, be prepared.
 Have trusted news sites bookmarked on your phone or laptop for easy access to relevant information.